mikefsn/mikefsn.github.io/_posts/2022-10-18-goodbye-zig.md

 title: "Goodbye, Zig"
 ---

-Here I explain why after 6 years the Zig programming language hasn't caught on and why I believe it doesn't have a bright future.
+Here I explain why after 6 years the Zig programming language still hasn't caught on and why I believe it doesn't have a bright future.
 I also explain why, despite of this, Zig shows up on the front page of Hacker News every couple of weeks.

 Zig has been marketed as a "better C".
 Unfortunately, the language didn't address the issues associated with C (memory safety, concurrency).
 Nor it did introduce new ideas.
 Arguably the only feature that makes Zig stand out is its 'comptime' feature which languages like D have had for the last 16 years.